 Professional Development Chair

 Amber Hill, CCLS

 Amber has been a child life specialist for over 10 years.
 She graduated with honors, obtaining a Bachelor's degree in Psychology at the University of Kansas with a minor in Applied Behavioral Analysis.
 She obtained her Master's degree in Human Developmental and Family Studies, emphasis Child Life from the University of Alabama.
 Amber completed her internship at Cook Children's Medical Center in Fort Worth.
 Shortly after an opportunity for an international internship experience took her to Melbourne, Australia at the beginning of 2008.
 A 4-month long internship turned into a job working for 8 years as a CCLS at the Royal Children's Hospital in Melbourne, Australia.
 At RCH Amber got clinical experience across a variety of areas including the emergency department, infusion clinics, and PICU.
-She gained a leadership role with experience supporting and building teams and was a member of the Australian Association of Child Life Therapists executive board for 2 years.
-She has recently relocated with her family to Houston taking an opportunity as Lead Child Life Specialist at Shriner's Hospital for Children in Houston.
-She currently supports patient populations related to cleft lip and palate, orthopedics, and rehab/subacute.
+She gained a leadership role with experience supporting and building teams and was a member of the Australian Association of Child Life Therapists executive board.
+She has recently relocated to Houston and is enjoying work as a CCLS at Texas Children’s Hospital – West Campus in Katy, Texas.
 Amber has had the privilege to serve on various Child Life Council Committees including the Evidenced Based Practice Committee, Webinar Committee, and currently the Certification Committee.
 She is passionate about Child Life and growing the professionalism of the field.